On the Landscape of One-hidden-layer Sparse Networks and Beyond: Missing Proofs for Section

-We will see that the objective has already been separated into $s$ parts, while each part is a two-layer dense linear network.
-Based on \citet[Theorem 11]{venturi2019spurious}, dense linear networks have no spurious valleys, hence the original SD network has no spurious valleys.
+where $(i)$ uses the assumption $Z_i Z_j^\top=\bm{0}, \forall i,j \in[s], i\neq j$ again.
+We see that the objective has already been separated into $s$ parts, while each part is a two-layer dense linear network.
+Based on \cite[Theorem 11]{venturi2019spurious}, dense linear networks have no spurious valleys.
+Hence the original SD network has no spurious valleys.

-\item If $d_y=1$, we can simplify $U=\left(u_1,\dots, u_p\right)\in\mathbb{R}^{1\times p}$, and with some abuse of notation, we set the rows of $W_1, \dots W_s$ in sequence as $\bm{w}_1^\top, \dots, \bm{w}_p^\top$ ($\bm{w}_i$s may not have same dimensions) with corresponding data $Z_1, \dots, Z_p$ (some of $Z_i$s could be same), then we can reformulate the original problem as
+\item[3)] If $d_y=1$, we can simplify $U=\left(u_1,\dots, u_p\right)\in\mathbb{R}^{1\times p}$, and with some abuse of notation, we set the rows of $W_1, \dots W_s$ in sequence as $\bm{w}_1^\top, \dots, \bm{w}_p^\top$ ($\bm{w}_i$s may not have same dimensions) with corresponding data $Z_1, \dots, Z_p$ (some of $Z_i$s could be same), then we can reformulate the original problem as

-From any initialization, if certain $u_i=0, i\in[p]$, we construct $u_i'=1, \bm{w}_i'=\bm{0}$, which have the same initial loss.
-Therefore, we can assume $u_i \neq 0, \forall i\in[p]$, then the objective is convex related to the sparse first-layer weight, and we can construct a non-decreasing path to a global minimum when the second-layer weights are fixed.
-Moreover, the loss is a global minimum of the dense network, since the network is \textit{effective} and the second-layer weights are all non-zero. \end{enumerate} \end{proof}
+From any initialization, if certain $u_i=0, i\in[p]$, we can construct linear paths from $\bm{w}_i$ to $\bm{w}_i'=\bm{0}$, and then from $u_i=0$ to $u_i'=1$ with fixed other weights, where the loss is invariant.
+Therefore, we can assume $u_i \neq 0, \forall i\in[p]$.
+Then the objective is convex related to the sparse first-layer weight $\widetilde{W}$.
+Hence, we can construct a non-decreasing path to a global minimum by Lemma \ref{lemma:convex}. \end{enumerate} \end{proof}